 Our attorneys specialize in Virginia DUI law.
 We believe that clients are best represented by lawyers who possess a certain expertise.
 Our lawyers possess over 45 years of collective DUI DEFENSE experience.
 We are members of the National College for DUI Defense (NCDD).
 The NCDD is the country’s premier organization that trains DUI defense attorneys.
-Specialized training on how to defend DUI cases is essential for any lawyer who defends Virginia case.
+Specialized training on defending DUI cases is essential for any lawyer who defends Virginia case.

 Virginia DUI Cases Involve Scientific Evidence

-The Intox EC/IR II breath test machine used by the police is nothing more than a fancy computer, and we all know that computers can malfunction.
-Scientific evidence is often the best evidence for the prosecution in a DUI case.
+The Intox EC/IR II breath test machine used by the police is nothing more than a fancy computer, and we all know computers can malfunction.
+Scientific evidence is often the best evidence for prosecution in a DUI case.
 This is why prosecuting attorneys and police officers rely more and more on breathalyzer tests in their efforts to establish guilt in drunk driving cases, but it is not technically required to prove intoxication beyond a reasonable doubt.

 Virginia Breath Test Defenses